-The Texas State Board of Examiners of Psychologist (TSBEP) requires the provisionally licensed psychologist (PLP) to work under the direct supervision of a licensed psychologist and does not allow a PLP to engage in independent practice.
-Therefore, a PLP will not be independently enrolled in the CSHCN Services Program and must provide services under the delegating psychologist's provider identifier.
+[Revised] The Texas State Board of Examiners of Psychologist (TSBEP) requires the provisionally licensed psychologist (PLP) to work under the direct supervision of a licensed psychologist and does not allow a PLP to engage in independent practice.
+Therefore, a PLP will not be independently enrolled in the CSHCN Services Program and must provide services under the delegating psychologist's National Provider Identifier (NPI).